Andrea Kish and tomato

 You must be a resident of Westchester County to apply for the CCE Westchester Master Gardener Volunteer Program.
 You must complete an application and furnish two personal references with your application and agree to a background check.
 Personal interviews will be conducted from a pool of qualified applicants.

 If you are a service-minded, life-long learner and enthusiastic about sharing research-based knowledge to help educate fellow gardeners and members of Westchester communities, please contact Amy Albam (Westchester@cornell.edu) at our office for information on this intensive and comprehensive training.
-We accept new applications submitted on an ongoing basis, but may reserve review and decision for a future training session.
+We accept new applications submitted on an ongoing basis, but may reserve review and decision for a future training session, depending on the needs of the program.
 Early applicants receive priority consideration.

 How often is training offered?

-The Master Gardener training is held in collaboration with other Hudson Valley Extension Offices and is held on an as needed basis.
+The Master Gardener Volunteer training is held on an as needed basis.

 Is there a fee?